 - It is targeting sites with outdated (vulnerable) plugins or weak admin passwords.

 There is, however, one very unpleasant impact of this infection.
-The infector PHP code is buggy and it is corrupting legitimate website files.
+The infector PHP code is buggy and corrupting legitimate website files.
 It is targeting not only the core WordPress files, but also theme and plugins files.
-The result are various PHP errors being displayed instead of the normal site content.
-If you see this error on your site:
+The results are various PHP errors being displayed instead of the normal site content.
+If you see this error on your site…

 Parse error: syntax error, unexpected ‘)’ in /home/user/public_html/site/wp-config.php on line 91

-The only known solution (after removal of injected malware)is restoring these corrupted files from the backup.
-If you are curious about the malware injection, this is what it looks like (randomly generated):
+The only known solution (after removal of injected malware)is restoring these corrupted files from a clean backup.
+If you are curious about the malware injection, this is what it looks like (it is randomly generated):

 We’ll continue the investigation and will provide more details as they become available.
 If you suspect you have been impacted by this infection rest assured that our team is ready and actively cleaning this mess up on all websites.